zxshock/ZX_MHz/readme.md

 7-Segment display should be "common anode".
 Tested with LiteOn LTD-6710R.
 Tested with Pentagon 1024SL 2.2, Compact 256 Turbo, Scorpion 256 Turbo+

+Current issues:
-Minor issue: CMOS (ACT in my case) get rather toasty due to unused inputs not being tied to GND/VCC, TTL families (LS/ALS) recommended.
+- CMOS (ACT in my case) get rather toasty due to unused inputs not being tied to GND/VCC, TTL families (LS/ALS) recommended.
+- Resistor (1.2k worked fine for me) should be added between the output of the IC and the base of the transistors